-Returning to school can be stressful.
+Returning to school is stressful.
 Balancing work, family, commuting, and life in general easily fills one's plate.
-Adding to that plate with college level coursework may, initially, seem like too much.
-No website can fix "life" but, if you're seriously considering taking that step toward beginning or finishing your baccalaureate degree program then this "One-Stop-Shop" will be helpful.
+Adding to that plate with on-line or traditional college level coursework may, initially, seem like too much.
+No website can fix it all but, if you're seriously considering taking that step toward beginning or finishing your baccalaureate degree program then this "One-Stop-Shop" will be helpful.
 Remember, it's all about "Start to Finish" so start strong.
 Call our office and we will assist you (256.765.5006).

 What you see below is an activity timeline.
 By taking these websites in order and completing the essential activity at each "stop" you can make a smoother and less stressful transition to UNA.

-Let us know what you've been doing since your last academic semester.
+Let us know what you've been doing since you were last in school.

 Let us know if there were any particular problems you experienced when last taking courses.